 An apprenticeship is a work-based training programme designed around the needs of employers, which can lead to nationally and internationally recognised qualifications.

 The training is based on the Apprenticeship Standard which sets out the knowledge, skills and behaviours an apprentice needs to develop over the course of the programme.
-The Regulatory Affairs Specialist Standard was created by professionals working in a variety of organisations covering pharmaceuticals and medical devices.
+The Regulatory Affairs Specialist Standard was created by professionals working in a variety of organisations covering pharmaceuticals and medical devices

 Apprentices complete assessments at the end of the apprenticeship to ensure they have developed the knowledge, skills and behaviours that the programme has set out to impart.
 They will also complete assessments during the training programme to help embed their training and to monitor their progress.
-On receipt of their Regulatory Affairs Specialist Level 7 apprenticeship certificates, the apprentices are eligible to apply for Registered Scientist status via the shortened route.